-Walk-in tutoring and group tutoring times are offered by the tutoring center.
+In addition to the tutoring sessions offered by the instructor on Mondays and Wednesday at 6pm, walk-in tutoring and group tutoring times are offered by the tutoring center.
 For more information and to sign up for tutoring please go to https://studentaffairs.lehigh.edu/content/tutoring.